 Eight

-A poem reads, "I ran up the door, opened the staircase, put on the prayer, said the pajama, turned off the bed, got into the light, all are because of the kiss you gave me, when you said goodbye." - The Kiss
+A poem reads: "I ran up the door, opened the staircase, put on the prayer, said the pajama, turned off the bed, got into the light— all because of the kiss you gave me when you said goodbye." – The Kiss

-Some people left the milonga after a perfect tanda, just to preserve that surprisingly wonderful feeling.
+Some people leave the milonga after a perfect tanda, just to preserve that unexpectedly wonderful feeling.

-Tango is created to feel. - In that feeling, many found a temporary home.
+Tango is created to be felt.
+In that feeling, many find a temporary home.

 May 25, 2014